-Anonymous A person who is not identified by name or any other iden ntifiable features.
-Bereavement A period of loss where grief and mourning are experience ced.
-Co-design Engaging people with lived and living experience of suici designing a program. de in the process of Co-creation People with lived and living experience of suicide play a program implementation from beginning to end. central role in Conflict A difference in views or a serious disagreement between two or more parties.
-Conflict of interest A situation where a person's professional decisions may their personal interests. be influenced by Consultation The process of asking advice or seeking counsel from and community who has expertise in a particular area or has • Continuous quality improvement A leadership and management method used to assess and Defines quality in terms of consumer perceptions of set Analyses systems - not people or things Promotes partnerships with internal and external suppostakeholders Uses accurate data to analyse processes and to measure.
-Involves staff in systems analysis and improvement Sets up effective, collaborative meetings and commune.
-Trains managers in leading the improvement process Engages staff in the improvement process Achieves improvement through incremental steps Links evaluation to planning. ervice pliers and ure improvement Crisis support Short term support that centres on providing people wit judgemental support and resources in a time of urgent r Crisis support service A service where people can obtain personal help when t need due to an internal or external crisis or emergency. hey are in urgent
+Anonymous A person who is not identified by name or any other identifiable features.
+Bereavement A period of loss where grief and mourning are experienced.
+Co-design Engaging people with lived and living experience of suicide in the process of designing a program.
+Co-creation People with lived and living experience of suicide play a central role in program implementation from beginning to end.
+Conflict A difference in views or a serious disagreement between two or more parties Conflict of interest A situation where a person's professional decisions may be influenced by their personal interests.
+Consultation The process of asking advice or seeking counsel from another person or community who has expertise in a particular area or has a stake in the issue Continuous quality improvement A leadership and management method used to assess and improve quality.
+It: Defines quality in terms of consumer perceptions of service Analyses systems - not people or things Promotes partnerships with internal and external suppliers and stakeholders Uses accurate data to analyse processes and to measure improvement Involves staff in systems analysis and improvement Sets up effective, collaborative meetings and communication processes Trains managers in leading the improvement process Engages staff in the improvement process Achieves improvement through incremental steps Links evaluation to planning.
+(Source: QIP) Crisis support Short term support that centres on providing people with assistance, non- judgemental support and resources in a time of urgent need.
+Crisis support service A service where people can obtain personal help when they are in urgent need due to an internal or external crisis or emergency.

 Culturally appropriate Providing services in a way that recognises and is compatible with the person's cultural values, beliefs, and needs.
 This includes the person's race, culture, language or ethnic background, religious or spiritual beliefs or principles, gender identity, age and sexuality.
 Culture The actions and symbols that different groups of people use to articulate or express their identity, often in relation to specific traditions of ethnicity, race, language, religion, occupation or social relations.
 Data Raw facts, measurements, statistics, observations, perceptions, etc. (quantitative and qualitative) that are relatively meaningless on their own, but can be sorted, analysed and interpreted to be useful.
-(See also: Information, Knowledge ) Duty of care A moral or legal obligation to ensure the safety or wellbeing of others.
+(See also: Information , Knowledge) Duty of care A moral or legal obligation to ensure the safety or wellbeing of others.
 Evaluation The process of making judgements about the value or success of a program or service, usually by assessing whether specified goals, objectives or strategies are achieved.
 There are three levels of evaluation: Process evaluation is used early in program implementation and/or delivery and measures strategies, such as who the program is reaching Impact evaluation measures whether the immediate effects of the program have been reached (objectives) Outcome evaluation measures the long-term effects of the program (goals).
 Evidence Documentation that demonstrates the program meets the specific requirements for a criterion in the Suicide Prevention Standards for Quality Improvement.
 Types of evidence will vary depending on the program and the organisation(s) implementing/delivering it.
 Evidence-based strategies Any concept or strategy that is derived from or informed by objective evidence.
 Exit strategy A plan intentionally developed in advance that defines how/when a situation or partnership should be ended, and what may prompt termination.
 Goals Particular endpoints or achievements that are considered desirable.
 Planners and managers use goals to guide planning, allocate resources, and monitor and evaluate the impact of a program/service.